 Physiology

 Chloride is the major extracellular anion, found together with sodium.
-Chloride is important for osmolality and acid-base balance.
-Because chloride is found in a 1:1 ratio with sodium (although is slightly lower than sodium in plasma), changes in chloride should always be interpreted with sodium.
-Changes in free water and the gain or loss of chloride and sodium are the major mechanisms for a change in chloride concentration.
+Chloride is important for osmolality and acid-base balance, because there are chloride-containing acids in the body, including gastric hydrochloric acid (HCl) and renal ammonium chloride (NH4Cl = NH3 + HCl) that can be lost or gained.
+Because chloride is found in a 1:1 ratio with sodium (although is slightly lower than sodium in plasma), changes in chloride should always be interpreted with sodium so that you can recognize acid-base disturbances by looking at these two strong ions.
+Changes in water with or without electrolytes and gain or loss of chloride-containing acids are the major mechanisms for a change in chloride concentration.

-• Eyeballing results: Assess the degree of change in sodium with respect to the limits of the reference interval for sodium, i.e. degree of change = measured sodium minus appropriate reference limit (if decreased, use the lower limit of the interval; if increased, use the upper limit of the interval).
+- Eyeballing results: This approach can be used when the sodium and chloride are tracking in the same direction (even if the sodium concentration is normal).
+Assess the degree of change in sodium using the upper and lower limits of the reference interval for both, i.e. degree of change = measured sodium minus appropriate reference limit (if decreased, use the lower limit of the interval; if increased, use the upper limit of the interval).
 Then assess the degree of change in chloride with respect to the reference interval limits for chloride (measured chloride minus appropriate reference limit) and determine if it is roughly similar to the change in chloride (remember, that chloride is normally found in slightly lower concentrations than sodium in plasma, so the degree of change does not have to be exactly equal; it is quite rare to have such clear-cut changes with biological data).
-See the example below.
+This is the preferred method of assessment (or calculation of the strong ion difference can be done), because correcting the chloride for changes in sodium can be misleading, even when both analytes are tracking in the same direction.
+See the example below for eyeballing the changers.

-• A chemistry panel reveals a sodium of 139 mEq/L (reference interval, 142-150 mEq/L).
+- A chemistry panel reveals a sodium of 139 mEq/L (reference interval, 142-150 mEq/L).
 The chloride is 80 mEq/L (reference interval, 105-118 mEq/L).
 Eyeballing the results, the degree of change (or decrease) in sodium from the lower limit of the reference interval is -3 mEq/L (139-142 mEq/L).
 The degree of decrease in chloride is -25 mEq/L. The change in chloride is far greater than the change in sodium (-25 versus -3 mEq/L) indicating a disproportionate decrease in chloride with respect to sodium.
 Since a decreased chloride indicates loss of an acid, this result indicates a metabolic alkalosis (alkalosis = loss of acid and/or gain of base).
 Thus, this change should be accompanied by evidence of a metabolic alkalosis (high bicarbonate) as long as a mixed acid base disturbance is not concurrently present (which would affect bicarbonate concentrations).
-The low sodium in this example also indicates a concurrent loss of electrolyte-rich fluid but also gain of free water.
-In this case, the dog was vomiting resulting in loss of HCl in gastric secretions with some concurrent loss of sodium (but far less than chloride) and ADH-mediated retention of water and drinking resulting in dilution of sodium concentrations.
+The low sodium in this example also indicates a concurrent loss of electrolyte-rich fluid but also gain of free water (and a dilutional acidosis by Stewart’s principles).
+In this case, the dog was vomiting resulting in loss of HCl in gastric secretions with concurrent loss of sodium (but far less than chloride) and ADH-mediated retention of water and drinking resulting in dilution of sodium concentrations.

 where, normal Na+ is the midpoint of the sodium reference interval